cloudevents/spec/spec.md

 transport and encoding used by the application SHOULD be considered for compliance with these size constraints:

-- Intermediaries MUST forward events of a size of at least 64 KByte.
+- Intermediaries MUST forward events of a size of 64 KByte or less.
 - Consumers SHOULD accept events of a size of at least 64 KByte.

 In effect, these rules will allow producers to publish events up to 64KB in